Cross-Registration for TC Students

 - Complete the Personal Information section of the form.

 - Have the form signed by the appropriate parties at TC.
 Your advisor must sign the form, as well as a representative of TC's administration.
 The following TC administrators may sign your form: Bill Baldwin, Ed.D.
 (Vice Provost); Katie Embree, Ed.D.
-(Associate Vice Provost); or Diana Maul (Registrar).
+(Associate Vice Provost); Diana Maul (Executive Director of Academic Affairs Compliance), or Sam Fugazzotto, Ed.D.
+(Registrar).

 - Take the form to the host institution.
 There you must obtain the signature of the course instructor and the host school's IUDC Coordinator.
 A list of valid IUDC signators are listed for each school on the second page of the form.